 David Banks was the coordinating editor of the Journal of the American Statistical Association.
 He co-founded the journal Statistics and Public Policy and served as its editor.
 He co-founded the American Statistical Association's Section on National Defense and Homeland Security, and has chaired that section, as well as the sections on Risk Analysis and on Statistical Learning and Data Mining.
-In 2003 he led a research program on Data Mining at the Statistical and Applied Mathematical Sciences Institute; in 2008, he led a research program at the Isaac Newton Institute on Theory and Methods for Complex, High-Dimensional Data; in 2012, he led another SAMSI research program, on Computational Advertising.
-He has published 74 refereed articles, edited eight books, and written four monographs.
+In 2003 he led a research program on Data Mining at the Statistical and Applied Mathematical Sciences Institute (SAMSI); in 2008, he led a research program at the Isaac Newton Institute on Theory and Methods for Complex, High-Dimensional Data; in 2012, he led another SAMSI research program, on Computational Advertising.
+He has published more than 100 refereed articles, edited eight books, and written four monographs.

 His research areas include models for dynamic networks, dynamic text networks, adversarial risk analysis (i.e., Bayesian behavioral game theory), human rights statistics, agent-based models, forensics, and certain topics in high-dimensional data analysis.